ordina-jworks/ordina-jworks.github.io/_posts/2017-12-03-XPDays-Benelux-2017.md

 <span class="image left"><img class="p-image" alt="Barry Overeem" src="/img/xpdays-benelux-2017/Barry-Overeem.jpg"></span>
 [Barry Overeem](https://twitter.com/barryovereem){:target="_blank"} is a freelance Scrum Master and Professional Scrum Trainer at Scrum.org.
 He’s an active member of the Scrum community and shares his insights and knowledge by speaking at conferences, facilitating workshops and writing blog posts.

-This session about the roles of a Scrum Master started with a fun energizer.
-We all had to get up and do the following: Clap when Barry said 'clap', say our name when he said 'name', walk when he said 'walk' and stop walking when he said 'stop'.
-Easy peasy lemon squeazy.
-After a minute, he switched this up.
-Now, when he said 'stop' we had to -start- walking and whenever he said 'walk', we had to -stop- walking.
-Confusing, but manageable.
-Until the final switcharoo.
-To finish, he also switched the 'clap' and 'name' actions, so we had to clap whenever he said 'name' and say our name whenever he said 'clap'.
-Fun way to start the session!
+It is so common for a Scrum Master to get assigned tasks that aren't actually tasks a Scrum Master should be performing.
+The job description of a Scrum Master comes with whole other tasks than a lot of people assume, sometimes even the Scrum Master him or herself.

-The actual session starts with an overview of the 8 misunderstood stances of a Scrum Master:
+The session starts with an overview of the 8 misunderstood stances of a Scrum Master:
 <div class="row">
   <div class="4u -4u 6u(small) -3u(small) 8u(xsmall) -2u(xsmall)">
     <img class="image fit" alt="The 8 Misunderstood Stances of a Scrum Master" src="/img/xpdays-benelux-2017/8-Misunderstood-Stances.png">